-Plug Cable Connector Assembly to Back of Control Head
+Plug the Cable Connector Assembly to the Back of the Control Head

 CONNECTING THE CONTROL HEAD POWER CABLE TO THE BOAT

 A 6' (2 m) long power cable is included to supply power to the control head.
 You may shorten or lengthen the cable using 18 gauge multi-stranded copper wire.